 - INPUT believes that IBM will continue to reluctantly enhance DOS/VSE to a modest degree for the next several years.
 Its main efforts, however, will be to offer tools, aids, and other incentives to facilitate conversion.
 IBM's first preference is to have a complete conversion away from DOS and onto MVS.
 If DOS must exist at an installation, IBM wants it as a VM guest, not as a standalone system. - Evidence of IBM's aggressiveness in encouraging DOS to MVS conversion is its acquisition of the nonexclusive marketing rights to UCC TWO, the DOS under MVS system originally developed and still marketed by UCCEL Corporation.
 UCC TWO enables installations to execute DOS programs under MVS with little or no source code changes. - Another incentive to conversion which will be heavily utilized by IBM in the ensuing years is the introduction of hardware that has new facilities that are available only to MVS or VM users.
-Thus, over time the gap between DOS capabilities and the full potential of both medium- and large-scale systems will be lengthened even more.
+Thus, over time the gap between DOS capabilities and the full potential of both medium- and large-scale systems will be lengthened even more. - Thus, on balance users can anticipate that DOS will shrink but will not die during the next five years.
+INPUT suggests that: - Any installation that anticipates computing growth of more than 20% annually can anticipate conversion pressure to increase significantly as the decade progresses.

-- Thus, on balance users and vendors can anticipate that DOS will shrink but will not die during the next five years.
-INPUT suggests that: - Any installation that anticipates computing growth of more than 20% annually can anticipate conversion pressure to increase significantly as the decade progresses. - Vendors contemplating providing DOS versions of their applications software may do so providing they factor a net no-growth market into their sales projections. - Vendors currently offering only DOS applications should seriously evaluate how they might extend their offerings up to at least the lower end of the VM or MVS environment. - Significant opportunities exist for not only DOS-to-VM, MVS conversion tools and aids, but also for the professional services required to assist installations in making it happen.
+- Users recognize that vendors currently offering only DOS applications will seriously evaluate how to extend their offerings up to at least the lower end of the VM or MVS environment. - Vendors will take advantage of significant opportunities that exist for not only DOS-to-VM, MVS conversion tools and aids, but also for the professional services required to assist installations in making it happen.